Where and How to Attack? A Causality-Inspired Recipe for Generating Counterfactual Adversarial Examples: Additional Experimental Result

 \subsection{Attack on Pendulum by Simulator}

 Instead of generating adversarial examples by generative model conditioning on specific latent codes, we further investigate the attack performance on \emph{Pendulum} dataset with adversarial examples generated by the \emph{Pendulum} simulator, which can generate perfect images without any noises.
-To perform the interventions, we first add noises $\rv{\delta z}_i$ uniformly sampled from $\rv{\delta z}_i \sim U(-\epsilon \times range_i, \epsilon \times range_i)$ to each latent variable $\rv{z}_i$ then leverage the \emph{Pendulum} simulator to do the counterfactual image generation, where $\epsilon$ denotes the intervention budget that controls the upper bound of the intervention magnitude, and $range_i$ denotes the range of each latent variable $\rv{z}_i$.
+To perform the interventions, we first add noises $\rv{\delta z}_i$ uniformly sampled from $\rv{\delta z}_i \sim U(-\epsilon \times range_i, \epsilon \times range_i)$ to each latent variable $\rv{z}_i$ to obtain $\rv{z}_{i}^{adv}$, i.e., $\rv{z}_{i}^{adv}=\rv{z}_{i}+\rv{\delta z}_i$, then leverage the \emph{Pendulum} simulator to generate the counterfactual adversarial image $\vecrv{x}^{adv}=g_{simulator}(\vecrv{z}^{adv})$, where $\epsilon$ denotes the intervention budget that controls the upper bound of the intervention magnitude, and $range_i$ denotes the range of each latent variable $\rv{z}_i$.
+Specifically, to obtain valid latent $\rv{z}_{i}^{adv}$ for image generation, we clip $\rv{z}_{i}^{adv}$ by its valid minimum and maximum values, i.e., $\rv{z}_i^{adv}=\min(\max(\rv{z}_i^{adv}, \rv{z}_i^{min}), \rv{z}_i^{max})$, where $\rv{z}_i^{min}$ and $\rv{z}_i^{max}$ denote the minimum and maximum of $\rv{z}_i$, respectively.
 In our experiment, we investigate the intervention on \emph{light\_angle} (co-parent of $\rv{y}$), \emph{shadow\_length} (child of $\rv{y}$), \emph{shadow\_position} (child of $\rv{y}$), and all the three variables (shortly denoted as \emph{all}), and the result is shown in Figure~\ref{fig:res_sim}.
 From Figure~\ref{fig:res_sim} we observe that intervention on \emph{light\_angle} (co-parent of $\rv{y}$) is not effective by achieving nearly zero ASR, while the other three are effective in attacking.
-Proposition~3.3 can suggest the results, that is, adversarial examples generated from \emph{light\_angle} intervention are sampled from the same marginal $p_f(\vecrv{z})$ as the originals, while the adversarial examples generated by the other three interventions are sampled from different marginals $p_{f'}(\vecrv{z})$.
+Proposition~3 can suggest the results, that is, adversarial examples generated from \emph{light\_angle} intervention are sampled from $\vecrv{z}$ without any structural changes.
+In contrast, the adversarial examples generated by the other three interventions are sampled from different marginals $p_{f'}(\vecrv{z})$ with structural changes in $\vecrv{z}$.
 Moreover, compared with the results by CADE using the generative model in Table~1, we observe that CADE with generative model yields higher ASR than the simulator attack, even in the \emph{light\_angle} intervention.
 This can be due to: 1) CADE with generative model leverages the gradient information when attacking to further exploit the weakness of the classifier model; 2) The classifier model that overfits to the perfect image tends to make mistakes when the imperfect legitimate examples are generated from the generative model with noises, which also can be suggested in \cite{c:acgan}.